Jimmy Garoppolo: 2019 season

-In the Divisional Round of the playoffs against the Minnesota Vikings, Garoppolo had 131 passing yards, a touchdown, and an interception during the 27–10 victory.
-Hampered by a knee injury, Garoppolo attempted only eight passes in the 37–20 NFC Championship victory over the Packers, the fewest in a postseason game since Bob Griese in Super Bowl VIII, completing six for 77 yards.
+Garoppolo finished the 2019 season with 3,978 passing yards, 27 touchdowns, and 13 interceptions to go along with 62 rushing yards and a touchdown in 16 games and starts.
+He was the runner-up for NFL Comeback Player of the Year, finishing one vote behind Titans quarterback Ryan Tannehill.
+In the Divisional Round against the Minnesota Vikings, Garoppolo recorded 131 passing yards, a touchdown, and an interception during the 27–10 victory.
+Hampered by a knee injury, Garoppolo attempted only eight passes during the NFC Championship Game against the Packers, the fewest in a postseason game since Bob Griese in Super Bowl VIII, completing six for 77 yards in the 37–20 victory.
 During Super Bowl LIV against the Chiefs, Garoppolo completed 20-of-31 passes for 219 yards, a touchdown, and two interceptions in the 31–20 loss.
-The 49ers were up by 10 points with seven minutes remaining in the game but the Chiefs later scored 21 points in five minutes to win.
+The 49ers were up by 10 points with seven minutes remaining in the game, but the Chiefs later scored 21 points in five minutes to win.
 Garoppolo was ranked 43rd by his fellow players on the NFL Top 100 Players of 2020.

 2020 season

 During the season-opening 24–20 loss to the Cardinals, Garoppolo threw for 259 yards and two touchdowns.
-In the next game against the New York Jets, Garoppolo had 131 passing yards and two touchdowns before leaving the eventual 31–13 road victory following the first half with an ankle sprain and was replaced by Nick Mullens.
+In the next game against the New York Jets, Garoppolo recorded 131 passing yards and two touchdowns before leaving the eventual 31–13 road victory following the first half with an ankle sprain and was replaced by Nick Mullens.
 Garoppolo missed the next two games against the New York Giants and Philadelphia Eagles before returning to the starting lineup in Week 5 against the Dolphins.
-During the 43–17 loss, Garoppolo completed seven of 17 passes for 77 yards and two interceptions before being benched in favor of C. J. Beathard at halftime Head coach Kyle Shanahan said after the game that he benched Garoppolo because he was concerned Garoppolo was not fully recovered and did not want his injury aggravated.
-In the next game against the Rams, Garoppolo threw for 268 yards and three touchdowns during the 24–16 victory.
+During the 43–17 loss, Garoppolo completed seven of 17 passes for 77 yards and two interceptions before being benched in favor of C. J. Beathard at halftime.
+After the game, head coach Kyle Shanahan said that he benched Garoppolo because he was concerned Garoppolo was not fully recovered and did not want his injury aggravated.
+In the next game against the Rams on Sunday Night Football, Garoppolo had 268 passing yards and three touchdowns during the 24–16 victory.

-During a Week 7 33–6 road victory over his former team, the Patriots, Garoppolo threw for 277 yards and two interceptions.
-In the next game against the Seahawks, Garoppolo completed 11 of 16 passes for only 84 yards and an interception before leaving the eventual 37–27 road loss during the fourth quarter with an ankle injury and being replaced by Mullens.
+During Week 7 against his former team, the New England Patriots, Garoppolo had 277 passing yards and two interceptions in the 33–6 road victory.
+In the next game against the Seahawks, Garoppolo completed 11-of-16 passes for only 84 yards and an interception before leaving the eventual 37–27 road loss during the fourth quarter with an ankle injury and being replaced by Mullens.
 The next day, it was announced that Garoppolo would be out indefinitely due to him re-aggravating his high ankle sprain.
 On November 5, 2020, Garoppolo was placed on injured reserve.
-He was designated to return from injured reserve on December 22, and began practicing with the team again, but the 49ers did not activate Garoppolo before the end of the season.
+He was designated to return from injured reserve on December 22, and began practicing with the team again, but the 49ers did not activate Garoppolo before the season ended.
+He finished the 2020 season with 1,096 passing yards, seven touchdowns, and five interceptions in six games and starts.